 While there is no cure for Stickler syndrome, treatments can help control symptoms and prevent complications.
 In some cases, surgery may be needed to correct some of the physical abnormalities associated with Stickler syndrome.

-The signs and symptoms of Stickler syndrome — and the severity of those signs and symptoms — can vary widely from person to person.
+The signs and symptoms of Stickler syndrome — and the severity of those signs and symptoms — can vary widely from person to person, even within the same family.

 - Hearing difficulties.
 The extent of hearing loss varies among people who have Stickler syndrome.
 It usually affects the ability to hear high frequencies.